 One way that oregano essential oil kills parasites is by preventing them from producing biofilm.
-Microorganisms produce biofilms to protect themselves from our immune system and to form into a greater coordinated functional community.
+Microorganisms produce biofilms to protect themselves from our immune system and to form into a larger community, which comes with many benefits to the microorganisms.
 Properties in oregano essential oil can prevent parasites from forming these biofilms which significantly weakens the strength of their population.
 This allows them to be more easily recognized and eliminated by our immune system.

 Interestingly, parasites may cause more than one type of infection.
 Sometimes parasites carry other viruses or toxins inside of them.
 One such virus that parasites may carry is Lyme.
 Carvacrol, the primary active constituent in oregano essential oil has been shown to work against the Lyme’s ability to multiply.

 Oregano oil also reduces parasites’ ability to stick to red blood cells and may also suppress the number of toxins that parasites are able to produce.
 Oregano oil may be a beneficial essential oil to consume for killing parasites when taken daily for a few weeks—just be sure that if you use an oregano essential oil that it is food grade.